Setting up your rakeback

 RakebackWhat your room gives back to you (cashback, bonus, tickets)Your deal with the room.
 You enter it in the tracker.

-Effective rakeThe rake you actually pay given your volumeAutomatically calculated by the tracker (see Effective EV Profit in the previous chapter).
+Effective rakeThe rake you actually pay given your volumeAutomatically computed by the tracker (see Effective EV Profit in the previous chapter).

 Rakeback comes on top of your earnings: it's money the room gives back to you.
 You can change it by switching rooms, by increasing your volume to reach a higher tier, or by going through an affiliate system.

-Effective rake, on the other hand, you can't really adjust directly: it depends on the multiplier distribution of your room and on your played volume.
+Effective rake, on the other hand, you can't really adjust directly: it depends on the multiplier distribution of your room and on the volume you play.
 That's what makes the pink curve Effective EV Profit lower than the purple curve EV Profit on small and medium samples.

 Key takeaways

-Rakeback is one of the few settings you need to enter manually in the tracker.
+Rakeback is one of the few settings you have to enter by hand in the tracker.
 A small but worthwhile effort, since rakeback affects all your profit curves.

 Where: in the input field at the bottom-left of the Dashboard.
-Optionally with a different rate per room.
+Optionally with a different rate per room, and since version 2, a different rate per period.

 Don't confuse: rakeback (what the room gives back to you, which you enter) is not effective rake (the rake you actually pay given your volume, computed by the tracker).